-Spiced, Mexican Twice Baked Potatoes drizzled with queso sauce and topped with crispy coconut bacon and fresh pico de gallo.
+Spiced, Southwest Twice Baked Potatoes drizzled with queso sauce and topped with crispy coconut bacon and fresh pico de gallo.

 First, you have your potato.
 Who doesn’t like potatoes?
-Crazy people, that’s who.
-(JUST KIDDING, kind of) Baked, scooped, mashed and baked again; then drizzled with a savory queso sauce, topped with crunchy coconut bacon and some fresh pico de gallo.
+Baked, scooped, mashed and baked again; then drizzled with a savory queso sauce, topped with crunchy coconut bacon and some fresh pico de gallo.
 It’s like nachos in a potato, but slightly less crunchy and definitely easier to share.
 Maybe next time I’ll mash some black beans in with the potato for an extra nacho-y experience.
 Then, add a squeeze of lime and a few drops of hot sauce for some acidity, at least, that’s how I like it.

 Of course, I had my nifty helper, Trevor there for some prep and to take care of the coconut bacon for me.
 I’m surprised that I was able to top any of the potatoes with it, seeing as how we couldn’t stop snacking on it!
 I used Fettle Vegan’s recipe as a base and added some smoked paprika, and extra liquid aminos, plus a pinch of cayenne pepper.